Debate On ICE Protests, Immigration, And Israel vs Iran!

 Mass deportations are good.

-Okay, it says here, which country will jump in if America decides to help Israel.
+Okay, it says here, which country will jump in if America decides to help Israel?

-Yo, there's a more it's complex situation.
+Yo, there's the most complex situation.

 What's up, man?